A Blade So Black: Themes

 The book deals with themes of nightmares and fears.
 It incorporates elements of generational trauma specific to the treatment of African Americans in the American south.
 A Blade So Black has been described as Afrofuturist by scholars.

 Critical reception

-The book received mainly positive critical reception.
 School Library Journal described the book as "a must-purchase where refreshing urban fantasies and retellings are in demand.
 Enishia Davenport wrote in a starred review for Booklist, "McKinney breathes new life and fierce empowerment into Carroll’s classic.
 Her Wonderland is menacing, lush, and unique and populated by nuanced characters that are fleshed out and refreshingly authentic."
 Kate Quealy-Gainer described it in a review for The Bulletin of the Center for Children's Books: "With a modern flair, a rich backstory, and just enough emotional heft, this particular looking glass will have readers eagerly falling through it."
 In a less positive review, Publishers Weekly stated: "The mechanics of Wonderland, its features, and its creatures sometimes feel hastily sketched, and secondary characters lack depth, but McKinney’s imagination knows few bounds, and Alice’s devotion to the others is contagious."